X

 .248/.355/.438 Slash Line, 13 HRs, 41 RBI, 15 SBs

-Randy Arozarena has been a consistent fantasy contributor throughout his career.
+Arozarena has been a consistent fantasy contributor throughout his career.
 He typically provides a decent batting average with 20 home runs and at least 20 stolen bases.
 He is on his way to that once again, thanks to a very hot June and July.
 He has crushed the baseball since the beginning of June, slashing .298/.371/.521.

 Arozarena's batted-ball profile has been strong all season.
 His 91.5-MPG average exit velocity and 52% hard-hit rate are in the 81st and 90th percentiles of baseball.
 He has also hit the ball in the air more than ever with a career-high 13.5-degree launch angle.
-Despite this, he has had better FB rates and HR/FB rates in his career, so there could be room for even more power results.
+Despite this, he has had better FB rates and HR/FB rates in his career, so there could be room for even more powerful results.

 The good news is that his power results do seem to be catching up.
-His 16.2% HR/FB rate since the beginning of June is close to a career high for Arozarena.
+His 16.2% HR/FB rate since the beginning of June is close to a career-high for Arozarena.
 Additionally, his .319 BABIP on the season is right in line with his career average, but he has posted a .349 BABIP since the beginning of June.

-Arozarena has pretty much done what fantasy managers were expecting so far, although he has really turned things up lately.
+Arozarena has pretty much done what fantasy managers were expecting so far, although he has turned things up lately.
 He has been on a power surge for the last month and has impacted the ball well all season.
 There may not be any actions to take from this other than fantasy managers sitting back and enjoying his production.

 Caleb Durbin, Milwaukee Brewers (2B/3B)